KDE/digikam-doc/export_tools/local_export.rst

 Target Location
 ---------------

-- Use the **Target Location** text field to specify the destination folder for your files.
+- Use the **Target location** text field to specify the destination folder for your files.
 - Click the **Browse** button to open a file selection dialog and navigate to your desired directory.

 Target File Behavior